If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 8. Flowering Habits

-The most prominent feature of Anthuriums is its alluring flowers.
+The most prominent feature of Anthuriums is their alluring flowers.
 However, Anthurium Dorayaki is generally not known for its flower.

 There is no perfect data that depicts their flowering habits.